Robert M. Hagan Endowed Chair, Water Management & Policy

 Besides my leadership roles with GRA and WEF, I am also the Chair of the Hydrologic Science Graduate Group, a position I took on in 2016, and Associate Director of the Center for Watershed Sciences.

-Tangible outputs from my extension activities over the past 3 years include 50 extension publications available online (blogs, reports, comments on proposed regulations), 65 television, radio, newspaper, and other public media interviews, 13 webinars and videos (http://groundwater.ucdavis.edu), in addition to the video library of nearly 100 presentations at the 2016 conference.
-Between July 2014 and June 2017, I have given 300 invited talks, presentations, and guest lectures reaching a face-to-face audience of over 16,000 attendees.
+Between July 2014 and June 2020, I have given nearly 600 invited talks, presentations, and guest lectures reaching a face-to-face audience of over 25,000 attendees.
 These engagements include, among many others, county agricultural industry and other public meetings throughout central and northern California, state and regional ag industry meetings, international food service industry meetings, meetings with local, state, and federal government leaders, and keynote presentations at the National Academy of Sciences, at the national Renewable Natural Resources Foundation, and the Center for Strategic and International Studies in Washington, D.C..
 The Hagan Endowment has provided the financial support for me to travel to many of the extension meetings held aross California.

 The contributions of the Robert M. Hagan Endowment for Water Management and Policy includes not only the financial support for a broad and diverse cooperative extension program, but is also providing a prestigious honor that has greatly raised the profile and visibility of my cooperative extension appointment over the past ten years.
 I greatly appreciate the efforts and vision of Professor Bob Hagan and his water district and agricultural partners in putting together this important endowment.
 My commitment is to continue our efforts in Bob’s spirit - to provide excellent science, education, and information to stakeholders and policy- and decision makers in effective ways as California moves toward a sustainable future for agriculture and the groundwater resources that agriculture and our communities depend on.